-You may be able to utilize up to 80% of the value of your primary home to finance the purchase of your cottage.
+Do you have some equity in your current home?
+If so, you may be able to utilize up to 80% of the value of your primary home to finance the purchase of your cottage.

 Don’t forget, like any real estate purchase, you also need to budget for other expenses like maintenance, property taxes, and even your lawyer fees.

 Like a standard home mortgage, your down payment can vary from 5% up to 35%.